stryker-mutator/mutation-testing-elements/docs/implementing-real-time-reporting.md

 For both of these options we recommend opening the report automatically for a better user experience.

-_<sup>1</sup> This could change in the future.
-Instead, the only thing that would be necessary is to show the files without any mutants and add new mutants while they are being generated.
-This would allow the report to open earlier._

 ### Changes to the `<mutation-test-report-app>` component

-To inform the report that it is going to be provided with updates, set the new `sse` property with a URL to where the SSE endpoint is located.
+To inform the report that it is going to be provided with real-time updates, set the new `sse` property with the SSE endpoint URI.

 ```html
 <mutation-test-report-app sse="http://localhost:8080/sse"></mutation-test-report-app>